-- The right to an investigation and appropriate resolution of all credible complaints or grievances of sexual misconduct made in good faith to college administrators; - The right to have complaints or grievances of sexual misconduct responded to quickly and with sensitivity; - The right to be treated with respect by College officials; - The right to preservation of confidentiality to the extent possible and allowed by law; - The right to a grievance hearing closed to the public; - The right to have complaints or grievances filed with and investigated by employees who have received sexual misconduct adjudication training; - The right to be fully informed of any hearing policies and procedures as well as the nature and extent of all alleged violations contained within the grievance; The right to bring an advisor (a student faculty member other adult etc.) to all phases of the investigation and hearing proceeding.
-The - The right to bring an advisor (a student, faculty member, other adult, etc.) to all phases of the investigation and hearing proceeding.
+- The right to an investigation and appropriate resolution of all credible complaints or grievances of sexual misconduct made in good faith to college administrators; - The right to have complaints or grievances of sexual misconduct responded to quickly and with sensitivity; - The right to be treated with respect by College officials; - The right to preservation of confidentiality to the extent possible and allowed by law; - The right to a grievance hearing closed to the public; - The right to have complaints or grievances filed with and investigated by employees who have received sexual misconduct adjudication training; - The right to be fully informed of any hearing policies and procedures as well as the nature and extent of all alleged violations contained within the grievance; - The right to bring an advisor (a student, faculty member, other adult, etc.) to all phases of the investigation and hearing proceeding.
 The advisor may not speak without permission but may only advise; - The right to present relevant witnesses to any hearing proceeding; - The right not to have irrelevant prior sexual history admitted as evidence in a campus hearing; - The right to appeal the finding of the Hearing Committee according to established procedures for student due process or employee due process as determined by the College; and - The right to be informed (simultaneously for the grievant and the accused) verbally and in writing of the outcome of the investigation and/or hearing proceeding and applicable appeal procedures.